Avocarrot/json2view/README.md

 Hope you find it useful and any feedback or PRs are more than welcome!

 ## Pros
-* change layout for a view without the need to update the apk
+* Change layout for a view without the need to update the apk

 ## Cons
-* runtime creation of view without the precompiled version of xml in apk (res/layout) and for highly complex layouts this can be a potential latency issue
+* Runtime creation of view without the precompiled version of xml in apk (res/layout) and for highly complex layouts this can be a potential latency issue

 You can find more help and examples in the [wiki](https://github.com/Avocarrot/json2view/wiki).